John Creedon

-His profile in Ireland was raised by his participation in and eventual winning of the reality television series, Fáilte Towers in August 2008.
+His profile was raised by his participation in and eventual winning of the reality television series, Fáilte Towers in August 2008.
 Creedon has also served as a judge on The All Ireland Talent Show on RTÉ One and TG4's Glór Tíre.
-He has also presented multiple television series on RTÉ of him road tripping across Ireland showcasing Ireland's history, geography, along with some lesser known stories of the areas he visits.
+He has also presented multiple television series on RTÉ of him travelling across Ireland showcasing the country's history and geography, along with some lesser known stories of the areas he visits.

 Career

 Creedon's career began with an initial failed audition for a job on RTÉ 2fm, but he went on to twice top the Irish Singles Chart with his character, Terence the Cork hairdresser.
 Terence was a frequent contributor to The Gerry Ryan Show in the early 1990s.
 Creedon won a Jacob's Award in 1992 for his RTÉ Radio 1 morning show, Risin' Time.

 Over the years, Creedon has hosted shows on RTÉ Radio One at various times of the day.
 The Creedon Show (15:30) was replaced by a programme hosted by Ronan Collins in 2006.
 This change followed new radio chief, Ana Leddy's decision to move him on as part of widespread alterations across the station.
 John also hosted Late Date on RTÉ Radio 1 for some time prior to his move to the current 8 to 10pm slot.